our Sweet Haven Family

 Peanut (Nigerian dwarf goat)

 Miss Peanut is a diminutive former 4-H goat.
 She is the mother of a few sets of twins and was a milk goat for several years.
 When the rest of her herd was sold off and her human got ready to move away to college in late summer 2019, Peanut needed a new home.
-We brought Peanut to our little haven to be a companion to Elsa, hoping that her presence would take some of the pressure off of old Lilly, who really doesn’t want to play or compete with anyone anymore.
-Peanut and Elsa are settling into a nice relationship after a few days of battling.
-We hope they’ll be very good friends.
-And Lilly is enjoying her new life without Elsa joined to her (arthritic) hip. ;)
+We brought Peanut to our little haven to be a companion to Elsa.
+Peanut and Elsa are always side by side, though they definitely still like to butt heads.

 Elsa (nigerian dwarf goat)

 Little Miss Elsa came to us as a companion to Lilly.
 The story was that they were friends, and Elsa just happened to be a sterile nanny, so like Lilly, of no use to the farm.
 You know the adage that “goats will eat anything?”
 Well, Elsa has taught us that is completely untrue.
 Elsa has very particular tastes and prefers apples and carrots but will turn her nose up at zucchini, peas, pears, and a host of other produce items.
-After her afternoon treat, she races around the pen and leaps and rebounds off the fence and generally makes her presence known, while Lilly tries to stay out of the way.
+Her favorite treats are carrots and sourdough pancakes.

 Bibi is our little wonder cat.
 She wandered onto my parent’s place seven or eight years ago, and at the time, seemed completely feral.
 It took many months of feeding her and talking to her from a distance, to get close enough to pet her.
 Slowly, she has become quite tame and enjoys being petted and held, but she remains very fearful of the indoors and hates to be shut in.
 We give her freedom to come and go, and last summer, she disappeared for a full two weeks.
 We thought we had lost her, but she returned seemingly unhurt and went on with her routine as though nothing had happened.
 She has adjusted (fairly graciously) to life with the kittens and she and Leonard sleep together at night.